Climate Prosperity

 most vital economic resource.

-Through state, regional, and local Climate Prosperity Strategies, places
+Through state, regional, and local

-like Silicon Valley and the State of Delaware are now using the three-part
+Delaware are now using the three-part business sustainability model to promote

-creates jobs, raises incomes, and keeps us all safe from environmental harm.
+us all safe from environmental harm.
+This summer the International Economic

-This summer the International Economic Development Council will publish the
+Development Council will publish the Climate Prosperity Handbook, describing

-Climate Prosperity Handbook, describing the various strategies and explaining
+the various strategies and explaining how to develop and implement such

-how to develop and implement such approaches most effectively.
+approaches most effectively.

-Currently there is talk of a Global Climate Prosperity Agreement, with
+Currently there is talk of a Global

-developed countries committing to invest one trillion dollars in developing
+Climate Prosperity Agreement, with developed countries committing to invest one

-countries over the next decade to build renewable energy and clean
+trillion dollars in developing countries over the next decade to build

-technologies, enabling living standards to rise and poverty to be eliminated
+renewable energy and clean technologies, enabling living standards to rise and

-through sustainable innovation and resource efficiency.
-These investments will
+poverty to be eliminated through sustainable innovation and resource

-generate substantial economic and employment growth for every nation throughout
+growth for every nation throughout the world.

 The bottom line is that Marx and Engels